 Personal computer.
-Access the IRS's Internet web site at www.irs.ustreas.gov to do the following:
+You can access the IRS's Internet Web Site 24 hours a day, 7 days a week at www.irs.gov to:

-- Download forms, instructions, and publications. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help via e-mail. - Sign up to receive hot tax issues and news by e-mail from the IRS Digital Dispatch.
+- Download forms, instructions, and publications. - See answers to frequently asked tax questions. - · Search publications on-line by topic or keyword. - Send us comments or request help via e-mail. - Sign up to receive local and national tax news by e-mail.

-You can also reach us using:
+You can also reach us using file transfer protocol at ftp.irs.gov.